 Sprinkle them all over with the salt, pepper, and paprika and then arrange them in the crock pot.

-In a bowl, whisk the cream of mushroom soup with the flour and the liquids from the mushrooms; stir the mushrooms into the soup mixture.
+In a bowl, whisk the cream of mushroom soup with the flour and the reserved liquid from the mushrooms.
+Stir the mushrooms into the soup mixture.